verygoodsoftwarenotvirus/blog/content/posts/golang-docker-plugin.md

 docker run --volume=$(pwd)/output:/output --rm -t plugins
 ```

 Run your bash script, and you'll have `output/$PKG_NAME.so` in your folder in relatively no time.
+Note that you still have to run the program that intends to use the plugin in a linux-based Docker container, but if you've made it this far, you probably know how to do that.

 Hopefully this helps somebody else who faced the same predicament I did. :)